 The inspiration for these Dacquoise cookies comes from Latifeh, which are soft Persian cookies sandwiched with rose-scented whipped cream.
 The first time I tried latifeh, from Laleh Bakery, I was hooked.
-They have two kinds of latifeh – walnut and coconut – and they’re absolutely divine!
+They have two kinds of latifeh – walnut and coconut – and they’re absolutely divine (see the photo below)!
 Unfortunately, the bakery is quite a ways away, so I’ve only been back just once or twice since the first time.

 Anyway, one day, it suddenly dawned on me that latifeh must be made of dacquoise!
 Why didn’t I think about that before?!
 Dacquoise, much like its cousin, the macaron, is a French nut meringue.
 Whereas almonds are used in macarons, dacquoise can be made from almonds or hazelnuts (there are also dacquoise variations, such as Filipino silvanas and sans rival, which are made with cashews).
 Dacquoise recipes will also sometimes include a little bit of cornstarch or cake flour.
 Dacquoise is like a delicate, light sponge which, when freshly baked, is a little crispy on the outside, and chewy inside.
 The batter is usually piped into large round discs that are then layered with buttercream in between to make a cake.
 I decided to turn my dacquoise recipe into cookies!